Megabuster/phonegap-risk/README.md

-# phonegap-chess
+# phonegap-blokus
-Phonegap wrapper for chess
+Phonegap wrapper for blokus